 I told my dean that I was living in a shelter and it was hard to get to school on time because lights didn’t turn on until 6:30am and I didn’t qualify for a school bus.
 They said that they could not excuse my tardiness so I received detentions twice a week.
 I was never offered therapy or extra help from the school.
 I was grateful to have a place to stay at the shelter where I could do homework.
 But trying to balance the demands of school and living at the shelter made it difficult to stay focused on graduating and helping to support my mom at home.
 Schools are a part of a student’s life up until they graduate.
 Any attention at school would have helped me, but I was invisible.

 Mel Serrano, Hartford County, CT

-Bio: I’m currently running a YouTube Channel called Melano Serrano & also attending college to pursue a degree in social work to become a guidance counselor.
+Bio: I’m currently running a YouTube Channel called Melano Serrano & also attending college to pursue a degree in Film.